Mass, Staticity, and a Riemannian Penrose Inequality for Weighted Manifolds: Introduction

-With this in mind, it is not surprising that we can establish so many properties of the weighted mass via the conformal metric $\widetilde g$, whose scalar curvature is $S_f$.
-This framework also naturally leads to a definition of centre of mass for weighted manifolds, which agrees with the standard (unweighted) centre of mass of $\widetilde g$.
+With this in mind, it is not surprising that we can establish so many properties of the weighted mass via the conformal metric $\widetilde g$, whose scalar curvature is~$S_f$.
+This framework also naturally leads to a definition of centre of mass for weighted manifolds, which agrees with the standard (unweighted) centre of mass of~$\widetilde g$.

 Examining the linearisation of $S_f$ and its formal adjoint leads to a natural definition of weighted static metrics, which can be understood as candidates for minimisers of the weighted mass.
-We prove that this definition of weighted staticity also can be understood via the conformal metric $\widetilde g$.
-From this we prove the following weighted static uniqueness theorem for what we call the $f$-Schwarzschild family of metrics, which differ from regular Schwarzschild metrics by the conformal factor $e^{-\frac{2f}{n-1}}$ (see Definition \ref{def-f-schwarzschild}). \begin{thm} Let $(M^n,g,e^{-f}dV_g)$ be an asymptotically flat weighted manifold with compact boundary $\Sigma=\partial M$, and assume $f\to 0$ at infinity.
+We prove that this definition of weighted staticity can also be understood via the conformal metric $\widetilde g$.
+From this we prove the following weighted static uniqueness theorem for what we call the $f$-Schwarzschild family of metrics, which differ from regular Schwarzschild metrics by the conformal factor \smash{${\rm e}^{-\frac{2f}{n-1}}$} (see Definition~\ref{def-f-schwarzschild}). \begin{Theorem} Let $(M^n,g,{\rm e}^{-f}{\rm d}V_g)$ be an asymptotically flat weighted manifold with compact boundary $\Sigma=\partial M$, and assume $f\to 0$ at infinity.
 Assume either $3\le n\le 7$ or $M$ is spin, and for $n>3$ further assume $\Sigma$ is connected.
+Suppose there exists an $f$-static potential $V\in C^\infty(M)$ satisfying